ome/www.openmicroscopy.org/_posts/2014-10-16-file-formats.md

 for their imaging experiments), the use of free text or other undefined image metadata structures is especially problematic.
-While any specific metadata structure can be supported, any update or change-- an additional metadata element, a change data type-- makes a new version of the file format incompatible with the software, and usually causes the software to crash, which is especially inconvenient for the user.
+While any specific metadata structure can be supported, any update or change-- an additional metadata element, a changed data type-- makes a new version of the file format incompatible with the software, and usually causes the software to crash, which is especially inconvenient for the user.
 With a few hundred different imaging systems currently available, each with a few updates per year, it's no